appventure-nush/ctfnotes/README.md

 # CTF Notes

-The notes for the Appventure CTF division.
-This repository is mainly to do quality checking of these notes, and also as a secondary storage of them
+This notes are from the Appventure CTF Division.
+This is mainly for the Taste Test, but will eventually be extended to the streams.